-Our significant contractual and other long-term obligations and payments as of December 31, 2017 included:
+Our significant contractual and other long-term obligations and payments as of December 31, 2018 included:

-L ess than N Iore than
+1 Total Le ess than 1 Year 1- -3 Years 3-5 5 Years ore than Years

-Total 1 Year 1. -3 Years 3- 5 Years 5 Years
+Capital Leases(a) \$ 37 \$ 3 \$ 6 \$ 6 \$ 22

-Capital Leases(a) \$ 45 \$ 3 \$ 6 \$ 8 \$ 28
+Operating Leases(a) 2,775 466 834 611 864

-Operating Leases(a) 3,120 481 874 695 1,070
+Purchase Obligations(b) 203 44 73 30 56

-Purchase Obligations(b) 356 356
+Transition Tax(c) 46 2 8 12 24

-Transition Tax (c) 83 7 13 13 50
+Total Contractual Obligations \$ 3,061 \$ 515 \$ 921 \$ 659 \$ 966

-Total Contractual Obligations \$ 3,604 \$ 847 \$ 893 \$ 716 \$ 1,148
+(a) These obligations, which are shown on a nominal basis, relate primarily to more than 6,800 Company-owned restaurants.
+See Note 12.

-- (a) These obligations, which are shown on a nominal basis, relate primarily to more than 6,200 Company-owned restaurants.
-See Note 12. - (b) Purchase obligations include agreements to purchase goods or services that are enforceable and legally binding on us and that specify all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
-We have excluded agreements that are cancelable without penalty.
-Purchase obligations relate primarily to supply agreements. - (c) This amount represents an estimated transition tax payable on the deemed repatriation of accumulated undistributed foreign earnings after utilizing existing qualified foreign tax credits, which is to be paid over a maximum of eight years beginning in 2018.
+- (b) Purchase obligations relate primarily to supply and service agreements.
+We have excluded agreements that are cancelable without penalty or have a remaining term not in excess of one year.
+Such commitments are generally near term in nature, will be funded from operating cash flows, and are not significant to the Company's overall financial position. - (c) This amount represents an updated transition tax payable on the deemed repatriation of accumulated undistributed foreign earnings after utilizing existing qualified foreign tax credits, which is to be paid over a maximum of eight years beginning in 2018.

-We have not included in the contractual obligations table approximately \$35 million of liabilities for unrecognized tax benefits relating to various tax positions we have taken.
+We have not included in the contractual obligations table approximately \$28 million of liabilities for unrecognized tax benefits relating to various tax positions we have taken.
 These liabilities may increase or decrease over time as a result of tax examinations, and given the status of the examinations, we cannot reliably estimate the period of any cash settlement with the respective taxing authorities.
 These liabilities exclude amounts that are temporary in nature and for which we anticipate that over time there will be no net cash outflow.